 The energy-intensive manufacturing industries, consisting of food products, paper and allied products, bulk chemicals, glass and glass products, cement and lime, iron and steel, and aluminum, are modeled in considerable detail.
-Each industry is modeled as three separate but interrelated components: the Process and Assembly (PA) Component, the Buildings (BLD) Component, and the Boiler, Steam, and Cogeneration (BSC) Component.
+Most industries are modeled as three separate but interrelated components: the Process and Assembly (PA) Component, the Buildings (BLD) Component, and the Boiler, Steam, and Cogeneration (BSC) Component.
 The BSC Component satisfies the steam demand from the PA and BLD Components.
 In some industries, the PA Component produces byproducts that are consumed in the BSC Component.
+The iron and steel industry as well as the paper industry use a more sophisticated process flow model which incorporates the BSC within the PA component.
 For the manufacturing industries, the PA Component is separated into the major production processes or end uses.
 Petroleum refining (NAICS 32411) is modeled in detail in the LFMM of NEMS, and the projected energy consumption is reported in the manufacturing total.

-Projections of refining energy use, lease and plant fuel, and fuels consumed in cogeneration in the oil and gas extraction industry (NAICS 211) are exogenous to the IDM, but endogenous to the NEMS modeling system.
+Projections of refining energy use, lease and plant fuel, and fuels consumed in cogeneration in the oil and gas extraction industry (NAICS 211) are exogenous to the IDM, but endogenous to the NEMS modeling system

-Key assumptions - manufacturing
+Key assumptions - Manufacturing

 The IDM primarily uses a bottom-up modeling approach.
 An energy accounting framework traces energy flows from fuels to the industry's output.
-An important assumption in the development of this system is the use of 2010 baseline Unit Energy Consumption (UEC) estimates based on analysis and interpretations of the 2010 Manufacturing Energy Consumption Survey (MECS), which is conducted by EIA on a four-year survey cycle [28].
+An important assumption in the development of this system is the use of 2010 baseline Unit Energy Consumption (UEC) estimates based on analysis and interpretations of the 2010 Manufacturing Energy Consumption Survey (MECS), which is conducted by EIA on a four-year survey cycle [27].
 The UECs represent the energy required to produce one unit of the industry's output.
 A unit of output may be defined in terms of physical units (e.g., tons of steel) or in dollar value of shipments.

-The IDM depicts the manufacturing industries, except for petroleum refining, with either a detailed process flow or end use approach.
-Generally, industries with homogeneous products use a process flow approach, and those with heterogeneous products use an end-use approach.
-Industries that use a process flow approach are paper, glass, cement and lime, iron and steel, and aluminum.
+The IDM depicts the manufacturing industries, except for petroleum refining, with either a detailed process-flow or end-use approach.
+Generally, industries with homogeneous products use a process-flow approach, and those with heterogeneous products use an end-use approach.
+Industries that use a process-flow approach are paper, glass, cement and lime, iron and steel, and aluminum.
 Industries that use an end-use approach are food, bulk chemicals, the five metal-based durables industries, wood, plastic and rubber products, and balance of manufacturing.
-The dominant process technologies are characterized by a combination of unit energy consumption estimates and Technology Possibility Curves (TPC).
-With the exception of the cement and lime industries, the aluminum industry, and the glass industry, the TPC depicts the assumed average annual rate of change in energy intensity of either a process step or an energy end use (e.g., heating or cooling).
+The dominant process technologies are characterized by a combination of UEC estimates and Technology Possibility Curves (TPC).
+The TPC represents the annual rate of change from the base year to the end year of the projection.
+For end-use industries the TPC depicts the assumed average annual rate of change in energy intensity of either a process step or an energy end use

+(e.g., heating or cooling).
 The TPCs for new and existing plants vary by industry, vintage and process.
 These assumed rates were developed using professional engineering judgments regarding the energy characteristics, year of availability, and rate of market adoptions of new process technologies.